msarawut/HCI/README.md

 The MIRFlickr dataset is a cross-modal dataset.
 It has 25000 instances collected from the Flickr website.
 Each instance consists of an image, associated textual tag, and one or more of 24 predefined semantic labels.
-(M. J. Huiskes, M. S. Lew, The MIR flickr retrieval evaluation, In Proceedings of ACM international conference on Multimedia information retrieval 2008 Oct 30 (pp. 39-43).
+(M. J. Huiskes, M. S. Lew, The MIR flickr retrieval evaluation, ACM international conference on Multimedia information retrieval 2008 Oct 30 (pp. 39-43).
 ACM.)

 Semantics-preserving hashing (SePH) is a cross-modal hashing method.
 It transformed the given semantic affinities of training data to a probability distribution and approximates it with another one in Hamming space, via minimizing their Kullback-Leibler divergence.